-Bees are well documented pollinators in the natural and agricultural systems of the Middle Rocky Mountain Steppe Province.
-A wide range of crops including alfalfa, mint, sunflowers, and cherries are just a few plants that benefit from bee pollinators.
+Bees are well documented pollinators in the natural and agricultural systems of the Northern Rocky Mountain Forest-Steppe.
+A wide range of crops including alfalfa, pumpkins, cucumbers, and apples are just a few plants that benefit from bee pollinators.

 Most of us are familiar with the colonies of honey bees that have been the workhorses of agricultural pollination for years in the United States.
 They were imported from Europe almost 400 years ago.